Trump Accepts Putin’s Denials of Election Interference

 This is the clearest evidence yet of collusion between the Trump campaign and Russia.

-How can Republicans still support Donald Trump despite there now being proof of collusion between his 2016 presidential campaign and Russia?
+How can Republicans still support Donald Trump now that there is proof of collusion between his 2016 presidential campaign and Russia?

 Several users on Twitter have suggested that the right-wing media would have gone berserk if this story was about Hillary Clinton.
-I think they’re right.
+They’re right.
 Instead of giving Donald Trump Jr. a softball interview, Sean Hannity would be screaming bloody murder.